markhm/sharepoint-treebrowser/README.md

 The SharePoint TreeBrowser features:
 - Tree-based visualisation of documents in one or more SharePoint libraries
 - Seamless zooming in/out to quickly understand large data structures and their relevant details
+- Selecting Degree-of-Interest depth, to show more or less nodes surrounding the selected note
 - Searching for documents based on keywords, expanding the tree to show search results
 - Turn on coloring layers to visualise:
   - **Document age** - Change date minus Creation date